Arizona Beef Ambassador Program

 The purpose of the program is to provide Arizona consumers and students with positive nutritional, economic and environmental stewardship information related to beef consumption and the beef community.
 Participants learn how to effectively address issues and misconceptions, accurately share industry practices and promote the versatile uses of beef.

 In addition to receiving recognition for winning the Arizona Beef Ambassador Program, the senior winner receives a $1500 cash scholarship, awarded at the end of their term, and the opportunity to travel to statewide ASC and beef industry events.
-In addition the senior winner wins an expense paid trip to compete at the 2015 National Beef Ambassador Program competition September 25-26, 2015, location to be announced Spring 2015.
 The Junior Beef Ambassador winner receives recognition and $50 cash award.

 The senior division is open to youth ages 17-20 and the junior* division is open to youth ages 10-16.
 Contestants under the age of 18 are required to have an adult chaperone. *The national junior division is 12-16*